apache/cordova-docs/docs/en/edge/guide/platforms/android/install.md

-At this point, to create a new project you can choose between the cross-platform CLI tool described in The Command-Line Interface, or the set of Android-specific shell tools detailed in the Android Development Guide.
-From within a source-code directory, here's the CLI
+At this point, to create a new project you can choose between the cross-platform CLI tool described in The Command-Line Interface, or the set of Android-specific shell tools.
+From within a source-code directory, here's the CLI approach:
-approach:

         $ cordova create hello com.example.hello HelloWorld
         $ cd hello